andycroll/andycroll.com/_posts/2019/2019-07-28-consider-value-objects.md

 When this happens it is possible a simple object, smaller than an Active Record model, is trying to reveal itself.

-In these cases, consider refactoring the functionality into a “Value Object”.
+In these cases, consider refactoring the functionality into a “Value Object”, as [described by Martin Fowler](https://martinfowler.com/eaaCatalog/valueObject.html):

+> A small simple object, like money or a date range, whose equality isn’t based on identity.

 ## Instead of...